JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_object_output/index.md

 - **Print Validation Info** - If enabled and **Validate Mesh** is enabled, animation nodes will print the procedures taken to fix the input mesh.
+- **Calculate Loose Edges** - If enabled, the node will compute the loose edge status of edges.
+This useful for drawing the mesh in the view-port.